Town-of-Impostors/TownOfImpostors/README.md

 The Impostor has additional abilities they can make use of:
 - **Drag & Drop Bodies:** Impostors can drag around and drop dead bodies to reposition them.
 They may also drag bodies through vents.
 - **Dispose Bodies:** Impostors can dispose a body they are dragging if they are close to a vent or inside the vents.
 But when bodies are disposed, a bloodstain is left behind on the vent to give crewmates a clue.
+- **Retrieve Bodies:** Impostors can retrieve a disposed body from a vent
 - **Disguise:** Impostors can disguise as another player for set duration.
 They must first sample the DNA of a player by being nearby the player.
 - **Decoy:** Impostors can drop a decoy, much like the Trickster, to confuse players and trick the Sheriff.
 They can also drop a decoy of another player by first Disguising as that player
 - **Swap:** Impostors can swap positions with their decoy, much like the Trickster, to avoid danger or cover more ground quicker